IzatheWriter/Beginner-Baker-s-Guide/Substitutes.md

 Each egg substitute works best for a different type of cake and you can read about it on this page: [Egg Substitutes](https://www.pccmarkets.com/taste/2013-03/egg_substitutes/)

-**FAT** – it is essential in baking in that it affects the richness, flavour, moisture and tenderness of the cake.
+**FAT** – it's essential in baking in that it affects the richness, flavour, moisture and tenderness of the cake.
 You shouldn't skip it.
 It's also not always possible to replace some types of fat.
 If you bake butter biscuits, there's no way to make them using e.g. olive oil instead.

 You can use the following fat options in your recipe: